 26 Jun 2019

-Session Description In 2018, AVPN launched APFx: Policy Exchange for Impact to bring policy initiatives closer to private sector social investment, impact investment and philanthropy.
-AVPN is excited to work more directly with several high-impact policy initiatives from APFx that…Read More
+In 2018, AVPN launched APFx: Policy Exchange for Impact to bring policy initiatives closer to private sector social investment, impact investment and philanthropy.
+AVPN is excited to work more directly with several high-impact policy initiatives from APFx that are seeking…Read More